Bachelor of Science in Aviation Management

 Student Life

-During their freshman and sophomore years, students take introductory-level aviation courses and university core curriculum courses that promote the development of analytical and critical thinking skills, communication skills and mathematical skills in preparation for the degree coursework and the 21st century workforce.
-Students should get involved with a student organization such as Women in Aviation, the War Eagle Flying Team or Striped Wings Student Ambassadors to begin connecting with other students, alumni and industry professionals.
+During their freshman and sophomore years, students take introductory-level aviation courses and university core curriculum courses that promote the development of analytical and critical thinking skills, communication skills and mathematical skills in preparation for the degree coursework and the 21st-century workforce.
+Students should get involved with a student organization such as American Association of Airport Executives (AAAE), Aviation Management & Business Organization (AMBO), Airline Management and Operations Association, Alpha Eta Rho – Gamma Chapter, or Women in Aviation – War Eagle Chapter to begin connecting with other students, alumni and industry professionals.

 As juniors, students start the major coursework for the degree and should consider running for an officer position in a student organization to develop their leadership skills in the aviation environment.
 Students should consider internships for the upcoming summer as the experience and professional networks they build will provide a professional edge moving into the senior year.